DAYTON, Ohio (WDTN) – September 11 is Patriot Day.

 - Remember – Remember those killed in the attacks.
 Remember to stand united as a nation.
 Join others in prayer vigils or memorial events.

-You an also use #PatriotDay or #NeverForget to post on social media and show your support.Grab the FREE WDTN News App for iPhone or Android.
+You an also use #PatriotDay or #NeverForget to post on social media and show your support.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.